longtownhistory/longtownhistory.github.io/README.md

 Once your community has made decisions about which of these features it needs, find the items, descendants, and memories examples that best fit your community's needs.
 Keep those files and delete the rest.
 Copy and paste the content from these files and use them as templates to preserve your community's history.

-### Adding images
+### Editng items and adding images

+Have a look at the video walkthrough version of this at: https://youtu.be/aqMoGK50vt0

+Items are the easiest place to start.
+Add a new item by copying and pasting the elements of an existing item into a new item by using the "Create File" button when you're inside the \_items folder.

 Item images are in the ["/assets/collections"](https://github.com/longtownhistory/longtownhistory.github.io/tree/master/assets/collections) folder, nested in a folder named for each descendant.
 Items can have many photos associated with them.
 Simply name the photo with the item's unique ID and then an underscore and a number (e.g. 15g_1.jpg, 15_2.jpg).

-Each item should also have a smaller thumbnail (cropped to 768 pixels square on both sides) and named after the item id with a "_th" added (e.g. 15h_th.jpg)
+Each item should also have a smaller thumbnail (cropped to 768 pixels square on both sides) and named after the item id with a "\_th" added (e.g. 15h_th.jpg)

 ### Customizing colors and fonts.